Skip to main content

 • music

-• “Ark of Charon's soundtrack is a western-influenced Japanese orchestra.”
+• “Ark of Charon's soundtrack is influenced by Western and Japanese orchestral styles.”

 • “Ark of Charon feels like a first-party 3DS official release with a beautiful music score and character models.”